cesarvr/Openshift/README.md

  oc login
 ```

-Project/Namespaces are the way Openshift divide the cluster between users, basically all your object should be defined under a Openshift namespace, to create a new project you should do.
+Project/Namespaces are the way OpenShift divide the cluster between users, basically all your object should be defined under a OpenShift namespace, to create a new project you should do.

 ```
  oc new-project hello-world